tigerbeetle/tigerbeetle/docs/DESIGN.md

 * TigerBeetle **detects disk corruption** (3.45% per 32 months, PER DISK) and **detects misdirected writes**, where the disk firmware writes to the wrong sector (0.042% per 17 months, PER DISK), and **prevents data tampering** using cryptographic checksums.

 * TigerBeetle **does not trust the fsync of a single disk**, or the hardware of a single node.
 Disk firmware and operating systems frequently have broken fsync, and single node systems fail all the time.
-TigerBeetle **performs synchronous replication** to a quorum of at least 4 of 6 nodes.
+TigerBeetle **performs synchronous replication** to a quorum of nodes.

+* TigerBeetle **does not truncate the journal at the first corrupt disk sector**, but **recovers from local corruption without violating the global consensus protocol**, already providing more safety than replicated state machines such as ZooKeeper and LogCabin.

 ## Developer-Friendly